 The organisation and governance of Orphanet

-Orphanet is led by a consortium of around 40 countries, coordinated by the French INSERM team.
-National teams are responsible for the collection of information on expert centres, medical laboratories, ongoing research and patient organisations in their country.
+Orphanet is led by a consortium of 35 countries (and 5 contact points) , coordinated by the French INSERM team.
+National teams are responsible for the collection of information on expert centres, medical laboratories, ongoing research and patient organisations in their country and translation in their language if funding available.
 All Orphanet teams work according to the Orphanet Standard Operating Procedures.

-- The International Advisory Board is composed of experts proposed by the Management Board and nominated by the Steering committee.
-Board members are in charge of advising the Steering committee regarding the overall strategy of the project.
+- The International Advisory Board, composed of international experts , is in charge of advising the Management Board regarding the overall strategy of the project

 At national level

 To ensure optimal governance and efficient management of the workflow, Orphanet's governance is organised by three different boards:

 - The National Advisory Board is composed by members nominated by the appropriate legitimate institutions which are defined at country level.
 The board members contribute with their expertise to Orphanet at country level.